YorkJia/cQueue/README.md

+# License
+	MIT License,all the people can use it for free, and thanks for uC/OS.

 # Usage
 	cQueue is message queue, is written in ANSI C in order to support as many platforms and compilers as possible.